19 MARCH 2021

-- Open map in Google Maps: HERE
+- Open route map in Google Maps: HERE

 What is the route like?

 There are plenty of Surf Life Saving Clubs along the first half of your beautiful route, which means many opportunities for toilets and icy poles.
 Don’t forget to sanitise before you slurp down that Calippo!
-You must refill your water bladder EVERY TIME you see a water tap, even if you think you have plenty left.
+There are also plenty of access points for your support crew to meet you along the way.